SysBind/pgmesh/README.md

 - pgmesh - to establish / teardown the logical replication and copy sequence values

-_NOTE:_: If you test it on your postgres installation,
+_NOTE:_ If you test it on your postgres installation,
          Dont use the same cluster as source and destination, It will get stuck (see: https://stackoverflow.com/questions/59492957/can-i-have-a-logical-replication-between-2-databases-in-the-same-postgres-server)